Robert Lau

-Datuk Robert Lau Hoi Chiew (劉會洲 (刘会洲, Liú Huìzhōu); 15 September 1942 – 9 April 2010) was a Malaysian politician.
+Robert Lau Hoi Chiew (劉會洲 (刘会洲, Liú Huìzhōu); 15 September 1942 – 9 April 2010) was a Malaysian politician.
 He represented Sibu in the Parliament of Malaysia from 1990 until his death in 2010, and served as Deputy Minister of Transport from April 2009 until his death.
 Lau was also a vice-president of the Sarawak United Peoples' Party (SUPP).

 Background

 Lau was born to a poor family and his mother died when he was three years old.
 He was schooled at St Michael's College, Adelaide and studied accountancy at the South Australia Institute of Technology (now the University of South Australia).
 In Australia he met his wife, Kapitan Dato' Janet Lau Ung Hie.
 He had three children with his wife; Alvin Lau Lee Ren (eldest son), Tammy Lau Lee Teng (daughter) and Pierre Lau Lee Wui (son).

 His political career began in 1983 when he joined SUPP.
 He first contested a Parliamentary election in the 1990 Malaysian general election, winning the seat of Sibu against a Democratic Action Party candidate by a majority of 2,008 votes.
 He defended the seat in four further elections.